Bridging the Gap: Sketch-Aware Interpolation Network for High-Quality Animation Sketch Inbetweening: Experiments Discussions

-\textbf{Qualitative evaluation.} Figure~\ref{fig:visual} illustrates several interpolation examples from simple to complex scenarios for the qualitative comparisons among different methods.
-The frames with a black border are full sketch frames, and we zoom in a specified region within a red window for each sketch frame to observe the detailed interpolated patterns.
-Overall, it can be observed that FC-SIN is capable to generate high-quality inbetweens, and the results produced by other methods generally have different type of artifacts such as blurriness and distortions.
+\textbf{Qualitative evaluation.} Figure~\ref{fig:visual} illustrates interpolation examples from simple to complex scenarios for the qualitative comparisons among different methods.
+The frames with a black border are full sketch frames, and we zoom in a specified region within a red window to observe the detailed patterns.
+Overall, it can be observed that SAIN is capable to generate high-quality inbetweens, and the results produced by other methods generally have different type of artifacts such as blurriness and distortions.
 The first example is with the simplest strokes.
 The results produced by LDFI and DQBC missed many strokes due to the limitation in exploring sketch correspondence for alignments.
 While EISAI and VFIformer achieve improved performance, the issue of blurriness persists due to the lack of texture and color reference.
 With the increasing sketch complexity, these artifacts become more significant and the contents tend to be unrecognizable (e.g., the $3^\text{th}$ example with DQBC) and distortion (e.g., suspecting angry face with EISAI for the $3^\text{th}$ example).
+Note that in the zoom in region, AdaCof and LDFI failed to output contiguous strokes since insufficient correspondence information was extracted which result in missing sketch keypoints.
+EISAI and VFIformer generated either blurriness or phantom strokes due to the lack of feature correspondence between the sketch keyframes.